openknowledge/workshop-cloud/README.md

 ## Step 2: Managed Services (simple version)

-During the last exercise we learned how to set up, build and start a scalable backend service making use of several AWS components, in particular
+During the last exercise we learned how to set up, build and start a scalable backend service making use of several advanced cloud components, in particular

 - Application Load Balancer
 - Target Group
 - Auto Scaling Group
 - Launch Template
 - EC2 Instance

-As we also learned there is still a lot of "manual" work to do to realise such a scenario, even if using launch templates and auto-scaling.
+But although we have consciously opted for these advanced cloud components, we have also seen that a lot of manual work / steps are still necessary to realise such a scenario.

-In this exercise, we will take our so far solution to the next level and make use of a cloud managed service called [AppRunner](https://aws.amazon.com/de/apprunner/).
-AWS AppRunner is an application and / or (backend / frontend) hosting and delivering provider and therefore will take care of most of the manual steps from our previous example.
+In this exercise, we will try to minimise the effort required to set up the same scenario my making use of a cloud managed service called [AppRunner](https://aws.amazon.com/de/apprunner/).
+AWS AppRunner is an application and / or (backend / frontend) delivery and hosting service and therefore will take care of most of the manual steps from our previous exercise.

-To make use of the benefits of AppRunner we have to build a docker image containing our backend service
-and push this image to the fully managed [Elastic Container Registry (ECR)](https://aws.amazon.com/de/ecr/) of AWS first.
+To make use of the benefits of AppRunner we first have to build a docker container image containing our backend service and push this image to the fully managed [Elastic Container Registry (ECR)](https://aws.amazon.com/de/ecr/) of AWS.

 During this exercise you will:

 - Log into the AWS Cloud via command line interface (AWS CLI)
 - Make use of the cloud container registry
 - Build a docker image containing our backend service and push it to ECR